We will develop strong leaders to manage natural resources, collaborate with First Nation communities, and operate in northern environments.

 Life in the North is characterized by pride, resilience, and isolation.
 The land defines Yukon.
 For generations, Indigenous people have lived off the land and water; to this day, some still carry out subsistence hunting, fishing, and trapping.

 First Nations are vital to the North.
-Yukon College is committed to continuing its work with Yukon First Nations as true partners, with the goal of decolonizing the institution and responding to the Calls to Action concerning education, from the national Truth and Reconciliation Commission.
+Yukon University is committed to continuing its work with Yukon First Nations as true partners, with the goal of decolonizing the institution and responding to the Calls to Action concerning education, from the national Truth and Reconciliation Commission.

-Yukon is a large jurisdiction with a small population, and Yukon College is its only post-secondary education institution.
+Yukon is a large jurisdiction with a small population, and Yukon University is its only post-secondary education institution.
 Most Yukoners reside in Whitehorse, a vibrant city with amenities that exceed those in a city of its size in southern Canada — excellent restaurants, local coffee roasters, a variety of housing options and recreational facilities, and wilderness on the doorstep.

 For many people living in the territory, moving south for education or training purposes is not an option.
 The challenges of leaving their family and moving to a large institution in the city has limited their educational success.